-Evidently, you need to choose not just creative and descriptive color names, but also memorable names to describe the colors of your brand or product.
-The goal is making sure that the color and color names will achieve the biggest impact.
+Evidently, it would help if you chose creative and descriptive color names and memorable names to describe your brand or product’s colors.
+The goal is to make sure that the color and color names will achieve the biggest impact.

-How we recognize and recalls a brand and its color(s) is because of the isolation effect.
+How we recognize and recall a brand and its color(s) is because of the isolation effect.
 Any person can remember an item better when it is very different from the rest.
 Consider this:

 Notice how the red button stands out because of its red color that completely contrasts the blue background.

-Some studies proved that people favor harmonious color combinations and small palette principle.
-This means that while there may be many different colors of products, the consumer will prefer a product with colors that perfectly blends yet the choice of colors should be limited.
+Some studies proved that people favor harmonious color combinations and small palette principles.
+This means that while there may be many different colors of products, the consumer will prefer a product with colors that perfectly blend, yet the choice of colors should be limited.